Executive Summary

 Patagonia grew to over $3 billion in annual revenue — remarkable for a company that actively discourages overconsumption and refuses to pursue growth as a primary objective.
 Revenue has roughly quadrupled since the "Don't Buy This Jacket" campaign.

-In the year following the anti-consumption Black Friday ad, Patagonia's sales increased by approximately 30%.
+In the year following the anti-consumption Black Friday ad, Patagonia's drove significant customer interest.
 The ad generated global media coverage estimated at tens of millions in earned media value.

-Patagonia regularly receives over 9,000 applications for each open position, giving it an extraordinary talent selection advantage.
-Employee turnover is a fraction of the retail industry average of 60%+.
+Patagonia regularly receives receives an exceptionally high volume of applications for each open position, giving it an extraordinary talent selection advantage.
+Employee turnover is a fraction of the high retail industry average.

 Patagonia vs. Outdoor Apparel Peers

 The talent metrics may be the most strategically significant.
-In an industry where retail employee turnover regularly exceeds 60% annually, Patagonia maintains turnover below 5%.
+In an industry where retail employee turnover is typically very high, Patagonia maintains exceptionally low turnover.
 The 9,000+ applications per open position give the company access to a depth of talent that competitors in the retail and apparel industry simply cannot match.
 This talent advantage compounds over time: better employees deliver better products and better customer experiences, which strengthen the brand, which attracts more applicants.
 It is a culture-driven flywheel.

 Strategic Mechanics